qingwei91/qingwei91.github.io/src/pages/management/guide.md

 I havent gain enough data about what's the best way to interview engineers, so far I think take home exercise with decent complexity plus a review is pretty good.
 But I've also heard complaints that people with a job and family wouldnt want to do that, probably something to test and adjust.

+#### 5. Manage the talent-domain fit

+We should also keep an eye of the team formation, do we have a good mix of skills and expertise for the problem on hands.
+Occasionally, a team might take on new challenges that requires new skills, manager should then try to acquire those skills either by upskilling existing teams or hiring or some other ways.

 ### Work/Project management

 Working on projects seems to be how most team spend their time, it is therefore useful to define how the team should tackle work, and what is the role of manager here.